SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 Key features of the SharePoint Framework include:

 * Runs in the context of the current user and connection in the browser.
-There are no iFrames.
+There are no iFrames (no iFrames only in client-side JavaScript injection model).
 * The controls are rendered in the normal page DOM.
 * The controls are responsive and accessible by nature.
 * Enables the developer to access the lifecycle - including, in addition to **render** -  **load**, **serialize** and **deserialize**, **configuration changes**, and more.